ungineer/pymazda/README.md

 await client.refresh_vehicle_status(vehicle_id)
 ```

 Request a new status update from the vehicle.
+Only for electric vehicles.

 ### Parameters